Icahn School of Medicine at Mount Sinai (ISMMS) Educational Exchange

 The Albert Nerken School of Engineering at the Cooper Union for the Advancement of Science and Art has partnered with the Graduate School of Biomedical Sciences at the Icahn School of Medicine at Mount Sinai (ISMMS) on a collaboration that includes joint research and an educational exchange.

-At the Cooper Union the program will be overseen by the Office of the Dean of Engineering with input from a Steering Council made up of faculty representatives from both institutions.
-The Council will establish guidelines and monitor all activities undertaken under the auspices of this agreement and make joint recommendations.
-The primary contact in the Engineering School will be Professor Oliver Medvedik.
-The Steering Council members are Professor Jennifer Weiser and Professor Oliver Medvedik.
+At the Cooper Union the program is overseen by the Office of the Dean of Engineering with input from a Steering Council made up of faculty representatives from both institutions.
+The Council established guidelines and monitors all activities undertaken under the auspices of this agreement and makes joint recommendations.
+The primary contact in the Engineering School is Associate Dean Lisa Shay, co-chair of Steering Council.
+The Steering Council members are Professor Jennifer Weiser and Professor Eric Lima.

 The Educational Exchange Program enables graduate students at The Cooper Union and ISMMS to take courses at the other institution.
 Presently, only matriculated graduate students are eligible to participate in this Educational Exchange Program at this time and must be in good academic standing at The Cooper Union.